-Here’s the back story on why I ended up in a children’s park on the other side of Hong Kong on a Saturday morning: I sorely needed to get back into shape for upcoming national dragon boat team tryouts, so I went to a circuit training class.
+On a Saturday morning, I found myself in a children’s park on the other side of Hong Kong.
+I sorely needed to get back into shape for upcoming national dragon boat team tryouts, so I went to a circuit training class.
 One of the exercise stations involved lifting and turning over a very large car tyre.

 I nodded as the trainer explained how to work the tyre.
 At one point, it dawned on me that used car tyres don’t commonly appear in children’s play parks.
 “Did you guys carry this thing all the way here for our class?”
 I marveled.

 “Um.
 We found it,” said the trainer.
 “There’s a lot of old tyres around this area.”

 I blinked and looked at the tyre again, suddenly noticing that it wasn’t the cleanest surface.
 The germaphobe in me was all aflutter.

 We were given workers’ gloves to wrangle the thing.
 Once I convinced myself that few people actually sneeze on unwanted tyres, I found that working out using this piece of junk was quite physically challenging.
 You really can do a lot to get fit by using a block of unwanted rubber, including box jumps of all sorts and even propping your ankles on the tyre for extra-challenging pushups.